-David Alexander Rahbee leads the University of Washington Symphony Orchestra in a program of music by Tchaikovsky and Beethoven.
+David Alexander Rahbee leads the University of Washington Symphony Orchestra in a program of music by Tchaikovsky, Beethoven, and Debussy.
 Guest pianist Yekwon Sunwoo, winner of the Fifteenth Van Cliburn International Piano Competition, performs with the orchestra on Tchaikovsky’s Piano Concert No. 1 in B-flat minor, Op.
 23. Yekwon Sunwoo’s appearance is presented in collaboration with Meany Center for the Performing Arts.
-Also on the program: The winning entry of the Second Annual UW Composition Competition.
+Also on the program: Debussy’s Afternoon of a Faune and Beethoven’s Symphony No. 6 in F major, Op.
+68, "Pastorale.”

 Tchaikovsky: Piano Concerto No.1, in B-flat minor, Op.23